sugiyama-hebbs/v9.1/script/target/readme_version.txt

   .254 modified wait-time only when ptb switch + reduced z-val

 9.26 1S(n)M, average M score at the end of each cycle (different python version)

+9.27 1S1M, include Null-S (in this case, score calculation will be always NLrn)